agera-edc/MinimumViableDataspaceOld/docs/deploy.md

 ## Using the dataspace

-The Summary page of the GitHub Actions run lists the URLs for each dataspace participant.

-- The **Data Dashboard** can be accessed with a web browser.
+The Summary page of the GitHub Actions run lists the Data Dashboard URL for each dataspace participant.
+The Data Dashboard can be accessed with a web browser.

-- The **EDC API** can be accessed with a tool such as [Postman](https://postman.com).
+To access the EDC API directly with a tool such as [Postman](https://postman.com), add `/assets/config/app.config.json` to the Data Dashboard URL to retrieve the application configuration.
+This contains the URLs to the EDC APIs (federated catalog and data management) and the API Key.

 ![URLs](deploy/urls.png)